 - The two angles are said to be supplementary angles when they add up to 180°.

-- The two angles together make a straight line, but the angles don’t have to be together.
+- The two angles together make a straight line, but the angles need not be together.

-- “S” of supplementary angle stands for “Straight” line.
-This means that it forms 180°.
+- “S” of supplementary angles stands for “Straight” line.
+This means they form 180°.

 How to Find Supplementary Angles?

-For example, if you had given that two angles form supplementary angles and you are provided with one angle and asked to find the other angle, you can easily find the other angle using the formula
+For example, if you had given that two angles form supplementary angles and you are provided with one angle and then asked to find the other angle, you can easily find the other angle using the formula.

 ∠A = 180° – ∠B (or)